 Child custody battles between unmarried parents create many questions.
 Who has legal custody of a child when the parents are not married?
 Who has custody of a child if there are no court orders?
 What rights does a father have if he is listed on the birth certificate?
 What rights does an unwed father or mother have?
 These are common questions we hear all the time when facing child custody battles between unmarried parents.

 Without a court order, an unwed father does not have a legal right to see his child.
 Furthermore, when a child is born to an unmarried mother, the unwed father does not have a legal presumption of paternity and is not automatically presumed to be the biological related to the child.
-Under binding U.S. Supreme Court authority, the father has no say on whetthe the mother will carry the child to term and birth or terminate the pregnancy early.
+Under binding U.S. Supreme Court authority, the father has no say on whether the mother can carry the child to term and birth, or terminate the pregnancy early.
 It’s 100% mother’s decision by law.

 Who Has Legal Custody of a Child When the Parents Are Not Married?